kubernetes/enhancements/keps/sig-auth/3221-structured-authorization-configuration/README.md

 - Define a configuration file format for configuring Kubernetes API Server Authorization chain.
 - Allow ordered definition of authorization modes.
-- Allow definition of multiple webhooks in the authorization chain.
+- Allow definition of multiple webhooks in the authorization chain while all other types of authorizers should only be specified once.
 - Allow resource/user based pre-filtering of webhooks using CEL to prevent unnecessary invocations.
 - Enable user to define the policy when a webhook can't be reached due to network errors etc.
-- Enable hot reload of the configuration.
+- Enable automatic reload of the configuration.

 ### Non-Goals